a collection of informative excerpts from conversations with people more knowledgeable than me

 post injection pain depends, a small amount of pain is normal and is mostly down to luck. sometimes people have irritation in the injection site that lasts a few days. it's normally not all too serious. larger injections can cause more irritation, as can larger needles size (larger sizes are smaller gauges, so 27G is bigger than 29G). irritation can generally be reduced by doing IM instead of SubQ (and for context, I get pain/irritation when I SubQ instead of IM, but your mileage may vary), in which case the vastus lateralis site on the thigh is best for that.

-anecdotally from me, the first injection i had (administered by someone else) was of 10mg in 0.25ml, and the second (by me, with some hesitancy) was of about 5mg in 0.125ml; the second caused a small raised lump to develop lasting for 5 days while the first did not, so it may be somewhat down to the technique
+anecdotally from me, the first injection i had (administered by someone else) was of 10mg in 0.25ml, and the second (by me, with some hesitancy) was of about 5mg in 0.125ml; the second caused a small raised lump to develop lasting for 5 days while the first did not, so it is somewhat down to the technique

 following my first injection on 2025-10-28